List of Sword Art Online characters: Kirito

 During the time Kirito spent in SAO, Kirito joined a guild named the Moonlit Black Cats, but he kept his character's level a secret, which resulted in the entire guild being killed by monsters, which led to Kirito wallowing in his despair and self-loathing until he read the time delayed message Sachi left for him on Christmas Eve.
 This event kept Kirito from joining another guild.
 Kirito befriended a girl named Silica and helped her revive her pet Pina.
 Later, Kirito met a blacksmith named Lisbeth, who forged a new sword for Kirito after he unlocked a unique skill: Dual Blades, although he kept it hidden to avoid attention.
 However, he was forced to reveal it during 74th Floor Boss fight in order to save the people nearby as they couldn't leave by teleport crystal and defeating the boss.
 Later he was forced to join the Knight of Blood Oath after the revelation of his unique skill and accepted the duel against Heathcliff for allowing Asuna to go with him and lost.
-He soon begin to develop a relationship with Asuna and later married her in-game.
+Later, he realizes he is in love with Asuna, who returns his feelings, and they marry in-game.
 Later, Kirito exposed Heathcliff as Kayaba after the 75th Floor Boss.
 He faced him in a one on one duel with a condition; to allow every player to logout if Kirito wins, and manages to defeat him ending SAO with a total of 6,147 survivors.

 Despite the completion of SAO, Asuna remains unconscious and Kirito learned from Agil that Asuna is trapped in another virtual reality called Alfheim Online.
-Logging into Alfheim Online to rescue her, where he meets a player name Leafa, who is unknowingly, is his younger sister Suguha; who agrees to guide him to the head toward to the top of the giant World Tree, in order to get to Asuna.
-Arriving there and tried to get to the top of World Tree, but rescue by Leafa where he soon learns Leafa's identity as Suguha where Suguha reveals her feelings for him in the real world.
+Logging into Alfheim Online to rescue her, he meets a player name Leafa, who is unknowingly his younger sister Suguha; she agrees to guide him to the head toward to the top of the giant World Tree, in order to get to Asuna.
+After arriving there and trying to get to the top of World Tree, he is rescued by Leafa, but he soon learns Leafa's identity as Suguha while Suguha reveals her feelings for him in the real world.
 Not knowing how to respond or comfort her, Kazuto tells her he will be waiting for her in game.
 When they meet up they engage in a fight which culminates with both of them letting down their guard expecting the other one to kill them, however that only leads to them hugging and apologizing to each other.
 Leafa lets go of her feelings for Kirito and after pulling herself together Leafa helps him rescue Asuna from the top of the world tree.